-A concrete vibrator is used to remove air bubbles in newly poured concrete is settling, when concrete is poured into a foundation or mold it creates air bubbles within the mixture.
+A concrete vibrator is used to remove air bubbles in newly poured concrete as it is settling when poured into a foundation or mold.
 If these air bubbles are not removed it will weaken the structure and not allow it to bond to the rebar inside the slab.
 When inserting a vibrator in concrete the settling concrete and will shake or vibrate out the the tiny air bubbles to create a stronger, long lasting pour.
 When vibrating in concrete there are 3 parts to them: a concrete vibrator motor, concrete vibrator shaft and concrete vibrator head.
 These three components come in various sizes, lengths and horsepower dependent on the size of the pour.
 Vibrators in concrete also comes in different configurations like cordless concrete vibrator, electric concrete vibrator, gas concrete vibrator and backpack concrete vibrator machines.

 -Improve surface appearance and minimize patch work